Climate Change & Sustainability

 The SDGs were set up in 2015 by the United Nations General Assembly and are intended to be achieved by the year 2030.

-We are actively working towards delivering the 17 UN Sustainable Development Goals through the outlined activities below:
+We are actively working towards delivering the 17 UN Sustainable Development Goals through the outlined activities noted in this online document available from our Issuu platform:

 To learn more about the SDGs, visit the Sustainable Development Goals website.